 The Blue Lizard sunscreen is a great choice for nurses with sensitive skin.
 There is a sports version if you’re going swimming and need something that will last but this version is great for everyday use.
 It is very light, absorbs easily, and very easy to spread.

 It is free from fragrances, parabens, and other chemicals.
 It does have 10% Zinc Oxide and 5% Titanium Dioxide though just so you know.

 And before we forget, the bottle is unique.
-It’s got this smart technology that turns the bottle pink when there are harmful UV rays present and you need to slather some on.
+It’s got this smart technology that turns the bottle pink when exposed to harmful UV rays.
 Cool, huh?

 See Also: Ten Best Hand Lotion for Nurses

 It’s actually quite easy to whip up your own sunscreen.
 All you need is a sterile container and a few ingredients that you can pick up from the grocery, the drug store, or even from online stores.